Best starting classes to use in Elden Ring

 • Best Weapon: Rivers of Blood

 The Samurai comes in with the highest Endurance stat across all starting classes.
 This is one of the most versatile kits to start with.
 Equipped with the Land of Reeds armor set and Red Thorn Roundshield, Samurais have a high physical defense.
 This makes it a great option for melee players looking to absorb hits while in the enemy’s face.

 For offense, the class has a Longbow and Uchigatana.
-Being able to start with a strong weapon like the Uchigatana will be a great choice for many players due to the usable move set and blood loss secondary effect the katana provides.
+Being able to start with a strong weapon like this katana is a great choice due to the usable move set and blood loss secondary effect.
 The Longbow gives an additional ranged option for sniping enemies at a distance and only adds to the Samurai’s great starting kit.

 Confessor